How do I get help with Canvas as an instructor?

 - Ask the Community (Non-Students Only) : Exchange ideas and solutions regarding Canvas functionality with Canvas experts and your Canvas peers

 - Submit a Feature Idea : Submit ideas about how to make Canvas better

 Your institution may reorder or remove the default links.

-Your institution may also include custom links in the Help menu.
+Lastly, your institution can include custom links in the Help menu .
 Custom links may include pages to phone numbers, support information, and other resources.

 The Search the Canvas Guides link helps users search Canvas documentation for information about features in Canvas.

 The COVID-19 Canvas Resources link allows users to view instructions about creating course content in Canvas.

 The Conference Guides for Remote Classrooms link allows users to access guides and resources for using web conferencing in remote classrooms and online courses.
 This link may not appear in your Canvas Help menu.

 The Report a Problem link helps users report problems in Canvas.

 You may find a faster response to your question by searching the Canvas Guides.
 But if you can't find an answer, you can submit a ticket and get support help.